H.R. 5254: Gateway Partnership Act

 Would H.R.
 5254 let private events happen at the Gateway Arch?

 Yes.
-H.R.
-5254 would let the Interior Department approve a one-time pilot agreement for private events at Gateway Arch National Park, including certain park buildings.
+It lets the Interior Department sign a one-time pilot agreement with the Arch's nonprofit partner to host private events at Gateway Arch National Park, including inside certain park buildings.

-Which Gateway Arch buildings could be used for private events?
+Which Gateway Arch buildings could be rented for events?

-The bill names the Arch Visitor Center and the Old Courthouse, plus other public park buildings managed as part of Gateway Arch National Park.
+The bill names the Arch Visitor Center and the Old Courthouse, plus any other public building the Park Service runs as part of Gateway Arch National Park.

-The bill says they cannot.
-Events could not happen at times or in places that prevent or disrupt public use of or access to the park or its buildings.
+The bill says no. Events can't take place at times or in locations that prevent or disrupt public use of or access to the park or its buildings.

 How long would the Gateway Arch event pilot last?

 Does H.R.
-5254 limit how many private events can happen?
+5254 cap how many private events can be held?

 Yes.
-Any agreement must set a maximum number of events per month, along with the dates, times, and staffing needed for safety and resource protection.
+Every agreement has to set a maximum number of events per month, along with the dates, times, and Park Service staffing needed for safety and resource protection.

 Who pays for security, staffing, and wear and tear?

-The bill says the government must charge for wear and tear and may recover other costs from private events, including security, personnel, utilities, maintenance, and administrative expenses.
+The foundation does.
+The government must charge a fee for wear and tear and may recover its other event costs, including security, personnel, utilities, maintenance, and administrative expenses.

 Yes.
-H.R.
-5254 requires liability insurance sufficient to protect U.S. interests, and the United States must be listed as additionally insured.
+The bill requires liability insurance large enough to protect U.S. interests, with the United States listed as additionally insured, and it shields the federal government from liability for injuries tied to the events.

 Based on H.R.
 5254 bill text